To search in your favorite category(s), leave your favorite categories in blue and turn off the other categories (to grey) by clicking on them.

 1 in 7 Coloradans and nearly 1 in 4 Colorado children struggle with hunger and worry where they’ll find their next meal.
 Food Bank of the Rockies works to end hunger in our community.
 Last year, we distributed more than 53 million pounds of food through our programs and agency partners.
 96 cents of every dollar we receive goes towards food distribution and each dollar becomes four meals for our neighbors in need.
 Learn more about us and how you can create your own fundraising page to email to your friends and family, so they can join with you to fight hunger and feed hope!Donate

 Foothills Animal Shelter cares for more than 9,500 orphaned cats, dogs, puppies, kittens and critters each year for the community.
 As an open-admission facility, never turning away an animal, the Shelter is committed to its important mission and life-saving work.
-In addition to pet adoption, a variety of services are also offered including pet licensing, affordable spaying and neutering, vaccinations, microchipping and lost and found pets.
-If you have questions about joining Team Foothills Animal Shelter, email firstname.lastname@example.org or call 720-407-5230.
+In addition to pet adoption, a variety of services are also offered including pet licensing, affordable spaying and neutering, vaccinations, micro-chipping and lost and found pets.
+If you have questions about joining Team Foothills Animal Shelter, email Amanda Plank, email@example.com or call 720-407-5222.
 For more information about the Shelter, please visit www.FoothillsAnimalShelter.org.Donate

 Serving the Victims of Domestic Violence in Aurora and Arapahoe County since 1977.

-Gateway Battered Women’s Services works toward the elimination of personal and societal violence against all women and children by empowerment through education, support services, and by actually promoting social change within the community.
+Gateway Domestic Violence Services’ mission is to prevent intimate partner violence through counseling, residential care and promoting social change.
 Gateway provides quality services in a safe and confidential environment for all women, children and family pets who are victims of domestic violence.
 Gateway strives to promote community awareness through training, education, and networking.
 Gateway’s goal is to empower women and children in developing violence-free lives through crisis intervention, advocacy, and support services.
 Gateway endeavors to affect community awareness and ultimately change attitudes on issues of domestic violence.
 To learn more about us, visit www.gatewayshelter.org.
 For more information about our charity partner program, contact Jeneen Klippel, JKworden@gatewayshelter.com.Donate

 Volunteers Serving Children in Need Around the World